kmmsks/hilmo_identify_episodes/README.md

 - Ahti J, Kieseppä T, Suvisaari J, et al. Differences in psychosocial functioning between psychotic disorders in the Finnish SUPER study.
 Schizophrenia Research.
 2022;244:10-17. doi:10.1016/j.schres.2022.04.008

+Model 4 was used in:

+- Suokas K, Hakulinen C, Sund R. Mortality in persons with recent primary or secondary care contacts for mental disorders in Finland.
+World Psychiatry.
+2022;21(3):470-1

 ## Script Purpose:
 1. To propose a method for aggregating Hilmo entries in order to identify actual admissions, discharges, and discharge diagnoses from the register with different criteria.
 This is necessary in order to find out:
    + dates of admission and discharge, i.e. the period actually spent in the hospital,